London: A Timeline Of The Future

 What does the future hold for London?
 We've put together a timeline, stretching out into the 23rd century.

-The chronology includes both real-world plans, but also fictional happenings and skyline visions of the city's future.
-The latter are given blue dates and italicised, just to be clear.
+The chronology includes real-world plans, but also fictional happenings and skyline visions of the city's future.
+The fictional entries are given blue dates and italicised, just to be clear.

-Obviously, the dates given could slip or projects could be cancelled, but this is our best stab at mapping out the future as it appears in early 2019 [updated March 2020, when coronavirus is placing question marks over some of the near-future dates, and again in 2023].
+Obviously, the dates given could slip or projects could be cancelled, but this is our best stab at mapping out the future as it appears in mid-2026 (updated from previous versions in 2019, 2020 and 2023).
+Almost every non-fictional entry below has changed since 2023, due to delays or cancellations, showing just how tricky it is to predict the future.

-2025: The Museum of London opens in its new home at Smithfield.
+2026: (28 November) The London Museum opens in its new home at Smithfield.
+Details here.

 London 2026 (as pictured in 1926 by Montague B Black).